 One of the biggest changes that set the 420 apart from other digital pianos and consoles is the daunting speaker system.
 Two mega 20-watt amplifiers power both 12-centimeter speakers, providing a clear and booming sound to give this piano an overall grandiose presence.
 I myself was a little bit shocked by its power and force, and I quickly understood the need for headphones on a machine like this.
 This Celviano could easily hold its own in a real concert hall type performance, so something this powerful sitting in a person’s living room would easily wake all the kids up, if not the whole neighborhood.
 Luckily it does come with not one, but two appropriate headphone jacks so you and a friend, or a student and a teacher, can enjoy the sweets sound of the piano at the same time.

-Below, take a look at some of the best selling upright digital pianos on Amazon, and see how they compare to the Casio AP-420:
+Below, take a look at some of the best selling upright digital pianos online, and see how they compare to the Casio AP-420:

 The Sound of the Casio Celviano AP-420

 The AP-420 comes with 16 built-in tones, all which range from grand pianos, strings, electric pianos, organs and basses.
 The bread and butter for me, however, was the grand piano sound.
 It possibly could have been the sound system which brought out the concert piano in a way I’d never heard from a digital upright before, but nevertheless I was able to hear the crispness of the high and low ranges of the notes.